 These two wolves frolic in their Discovery Center habitat.
 The wolves here have established their traditional pack ranking of Alpha male and female and other subsequent rankings. -Photo by Steve Giordano.

 As we ate our oranges and yogurt, George shared a wealth of information.
-The Yellowstone Institute, in partnership with the National Park Service, embraces a motto of "inspire, educate and preserve."
-Founded in 1933, the non-profit Association offers over 400 courses, seminars and guided educational trips every year.
+The Yellowstone Forever Institute, in partnership with the National Park Service, embraces a motto of "inspire, educate and preserve."
+The non-profit Institute offers over 400 courses, seminars and guided educational trips every year.
 They enjoy a "Lodging and Learning" partnership with Xanterra, Yellowstone National Park concessionaire, which operates lodging, restaurants, gift shops and activities in the park.

 |Each wolf at the Discovery Center has a name, a personality